vivax3794/ABGDB/README.md

 ## run bot locally
-This bot uses a postgres database, so you need to provide that, the bot will create the needed tables on start you need [pipenv](https://pypi.org/project/pipenv/) to run this bot. clone the repo and setup the env:
+This bot uses a postgres database, so you need to provide that, the bot will create the needed tables on start , you also need [pipenv](https://pypi.org/project/pipenv/) to run this bot. clone the repo and setup the env:
 ```bash
 git clone https://github.com/vivax3794/ABGDB